jahirsadik/jahirsadik.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I’m Jahir Sadik Monon, a recent Computer Science and Engineering graduate from the University of Dhaka, Bangladesh.
 Currently, I am working in some exciting projects as a research assistant (RA) at the Center for Computational & Data Sciences, Independent University Bangladesh.
+My goal for the near future is to pursue a PhD in a subject that aligns with my research interests, allowing me to expand my knowledge.

 Research Interests
 ======